 Add a few layers of juicy strawberries so the flavor really bursts through.

-Step 5: Sprinkle the remaining crust mixture on top of the strawberries.
+Step 5: Sprinkle the remaining crust mixture over the top of the strawberries.
 Bake at 350º F for 25-30 minutes until the strawberries are softened and the bars solidify.
+(Note: as they cool, they will become more solid.)

-Step 6: Remove the gluten free strawberry oatmeal bars from the oven and allow them to cool before slicing them.
+Step 6: Put on pot holders; remove the gluten-free strawberry oatmeal bars from the oven and allow them to cool on a cooling rack before slicing them.

 Variations: